openvinotoolkit/openvino_notebooks/notebooks/255-speculative-sampling/README.md

 ## Acknowlegement

-A numpy version of speculative sampling is available from Mody at https://jaykmody.com/blog/speculative-sampling/ - while our codebase was written from scratch, we did make use of this code back as a validation point for the technique.
+A numpy version of speculative sampling is available from Mody at https://jaykmody.com/blog/speculative-sampling/ - while our codebase was written from scratch, we did make use of this code as a validation point for the technique.

 ## References
 [1] Pope et al, *Efficiently Scaling Transformer Inference,* http://arxiv.org/abs/2211.05102